Hamiltonian Learning via Inverse Physics-Informed Neural Networks: RESULTS

 For this study, we use the following two-qubit Hamiltonian:

 where initially, $\omega_1=\omega_2=0.5$ and $\varepsilon=1$.
 After the sudden change, the parameters shift to $\omega_1=\omega_2=1.5$ and $\varepsilon=2$.
 In the numerical experiment, the size of the newly collected queries $\Delta \mathcal{N}(\{x\})$ is $300$.
-The results, shown in Fig.~\ref{fig:online}, indicate that MSE for iPINN-HL quickly converges to zero after just $8$ batches of $\Delta \mathcal{N}(\{x\})$, while the MSE for DNN-HL decreases much more slowly and remains above $1$ even after $10$ batches.
-This highlights the superior adaptability and convergence efficiency of iPINN-HL in response to abrupt system parameter changes.
+The results, shown in Fig.~\ref{fig:online}, indicate that MSE for iPINN-HL quickly converges to zero after just $8$ batches of $\Delta \mathcal{N}(\{x\})$, while the MSE for DNN-HL decreases much more slowly and remains above $1$ even after $10$ batches. \blue{DNN-HL requires twice the amount of data to reach same level of accuracy again with iPINN-HL after parameter drift.} This highlights the superior adaptability and convergence efficiency of iPINN-HL in response to abrupt system parameter changes.